era-things/erabooru/README.md

 # Erabooru Development Guide

 This repository contains a Go backend with a SvelteKit frontend.
 During development you can run the UI with the Vite dev server for hot reloading while using the existing backend services.
-Bleve is used for search indexing.
+Bleve is used for search indexing, and an ent hook keeps the index synchronized with the Postgres metadata.

 ## Prerequisites
 - Docker (for Postgres and MinIO services)